 The label reads Deluxe at the top and L-5 for the model while the deco-shaped black truss rod cover is engraved Super L-5.
 Unlike later production examples the tailpiece is not engraved with the Super 400 legend – though the heel displays the words Super 400.
 Perhaps Gibson was hedging its bets between the Super L-5 and Super 400 names when this guitar was built?

 The scale length is 24-7/8 inches and the top is X-braced.
 Deluxe features include multiple binding around the top, back, pickguard, f-holes, fingerboard and headstock.
 The fingerboard carries a series of split block pearl inlays while the headstock displays a five-piece split diamond motif with a similar design on its reverse.
 All hardware is gold-plated.

-This guitar was featured on the album Tone Poems II, by Martin Taylor and David Grisman and can be heard on track six, Anything Goes.
+This guitar, which was previously owned by guitarist Tony Romano, was featured on the album Tone Poems II, by Martin Taylor and David Grisman and can be heard on track six, Anything Goes.

 Photos courtesy of Dave Matchette and Elderly Instruments